pokemongo-dev-contrib/pokemongo-game-master/README.md

 ./bin/add-version.sh -f ./GAME_MASTER.protobuf -v "0.85.3" --latest # Adds the new version "0.85.3", which is the latest version

 # Older Version
-./bin/add-version.sh -f ./GAME_MASTER.protobuf -v "0.82.1" # Adds the new version "0.82.1", which is the latest version
+./bin/add-version.sh -f ./GAME_MASTER.protobuf -v "0.82.1" # Adds the new version "0.82.1", which is NOT the latest version
 ```